How to buy Stacks (STX) in the UK

 Alternatively, you can open a trade on the spot market which allows you to set your own price – this is the most common way to purchase cryptocurrency.
 Using the instant buy feature is straightforward but typically more expensive than using the spot market.

 Before buying STX, you may want to check the market conditions.
-To help you decide if now is the right time to buy, you can take a look at our Analysis tools to get an idea of how the price of Stacks has been performing recently.
+To help you decide if now is the right time to buy, you can take a look at our all-time high tool to get an idea of how the price of Stacks has been performing recently.

 Best Stacks wallets to store your STX